-Mr. Snyder, Sunnydale High's new principal after the devouring of fatherly Mr. Robert Flutie, believes in order and discipline to instill school spirit, so he orders Giles to produce a talent show and punishes the absentee trio by forcibly enrolling them as candidates.
-Then dancer Emily is found with her heart cut out, but demons don't usually use a knife, yet one was found next to her, so the human student contestants are screened.
-The weirdest suspect proves to be gifted ventriloquist Morgan Shay, who treats his inseparable wooden dummy Sid as real, in fact takes orders from it in private, and if it is as Giles suspects one of seven demon who take possession of human bodies, anybody may be turned bad by it...
-Written by
+Mr. Snyder, Sunnydale High's new principal after the devouring of fatherly Mr. Robert Flutie, believes in order and discipline to instill school spirit.
+So he orders Giles to produce a talent show and punishes the Buffy, Xander and Willow by forcibly enrolling them as candidates.
+Then, dancer Emily is found with her heart cut out, but demons don't usually use a knife, yet one was found next to her.
+So, the human student contestants are screened.
+The weirdest suspect proves to be gifted ventriloquist Morgan Shay, who treats his inseparable wooden dummy Sid as real, in fact takes orders from it in private.
+And if it is, as Giles suspects, one of seven demons who take possession of human bodies, anybody may be turned bad by it.

 Did You Know?

 The pen that Willow used in History class, where Morgan gets Sid taken away from him, is the same pen that Buffy drops when she needs to steal hair from Amy in Buffy the Vampire Slayer: Witch

 At about 5:40, the girl in the locker room hears a noise.
 She says "Is anyone there?" and starts to move along the lockers.
 She then says "Hello?" while she is at the end of the line of lockers but her mouth does not move.
 See more

 Okay, Morgan, we get the joke.
 Horny dummy.
 Ha, ha.
 It's very funny, but you might want to consider getting some new shtick unless you want your prop ending up as a Duraflame log.

 The original US WB airing had a sequence where Buffy, Xander and Willow performed their theatrical scene in the talent show during the closing credits.
 See more